jazzband/Watson/README.md

 can be controlled with the `--from` and `--to` arguments.
 The dates must have the format `YEAR-MONTH-DAY`, like: `2014-05-19`.

+You can limit the report to a project or a tag using the `--project` and `--tag` options.
+They can be specified several times each to add multiple projects or tags to the report.

 ```
 $ watson report
 Monday 05 May 2014